DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

 What is a Dockerfile?
 It is a text file containing specifications which tells docker what software to include to build the image.
-As you can understand, it is easier to share a dockerfile which anyone can build an image with, than share the image itself.
+As you can understand, it is easier to share a dockerfile from which anyone can build an image than share the image itself.

 After completing this assignment, you should be able to:
 1. Create a dockerfile with required specifications.